Computational Engineering and Science for Safety and Environmental Problems

 Impact problems, structural collapse problems, material failure, nonlinear analysis, instability problems, friction, self-healing materials/behavior.

-Akiyuki Takahashi* (Tokyo University of Science, Japan), Yuichi Tadano (Saga University, Japan), Tong-Seok Han (Yonsei University, Korea)
+Akiyuki Takahashi* (Tokyo University of Science), Yuichi Tadano (Saga University), Tong-Seok Han (Yonsei University)

 This minisymposim focuses on the developments and applications of computational methods for multiscale modeling and analyses with a view to safety assessment of materials and structures, including all pending challenges.
 In this context, a class of computational homogenization methods must be one of the promising strategies for determining the effective behavior of complex and highly heterogeneous materials, and for computing the response of structures composed of these materials.
 Also, multiscale materials modeling using the hierarchy of simulation techniques and coupling techniques from first principles to continuum must be another approach for exploring thoroughly the physical picture of complex material deformation behavior.
 Although some of the methods are of great utility value even in practical applications and seems to be mature in the field of computational mechanics, there must be some room for further development in view of safety and environmental engineering.